 - Assignment and licensing of patent rights

 - Trade secrets protection (breach of confidence)

 A student who has successfully completed this subject will:

-- Be an engaged participant in debate regarding emerging and contemporary issues in the field, such as the definition of patentable subject, standards of patentability, the scope of exclusive rights, defences to protection, and the interaction between patents and other areas of legal protection, such as the action for breach of confidence
+- Be an engaged participant in debate regarding emerging and contemporary issues in the field, such as the definition of patentable subject, standards of patentability, the scope of exclusive rights, defences to protection, and the interaction between patents and other areas of legal protection, such as the action in equity for breach of confidence

 - Have a sound appreciation of the factors and processes driving governmental and parliamentary revision of the legal framework